isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Design Principles.md

 </p>
 <p></p>
 <p>Your data stays private by being stored separately off chain and shared
-through traditional methods like email.
-When a document is issued using TradeTrust, a TradeTrust file (with a .TT file extension, for example
-<a rel="noopener noreferrer nofollow" target="_blank">filename.tt</a>) is created.
-Your data is stored in the TradeTrust file,
-which can be sent to your trading partner(s) through email, FTP, server-to-server API calls, etc.</p>
+through any transmission methods like email.
+When a document is digitised, a TradeTrust file (with a .TT file extension, for example <a rel="noopener noreferrer nofollow" target="_blank">filename.tt</a>) is created.
+Your data is stored in the TradeTrust file, which can be sent to your trading partner(s) through email, FTP, server-to-server API calls, etc.</p>
 </li>
 </ol>
 <ol start="3" data-tight="true" class="tight">